 I had a pretty idyllic childhood and one major influence was my father, Kevin Danaher, (Guardian obituary here) who was a major figure on the Irish cultural scene with interests in folklore, vernacular architecture and military history.
 I grew up valuing the indigenous cultures and languages, not just of my native Ireland, but also these islands as a whole and further afield such as Scandinavia and Germany.
 We had what seemed streams of academics staying at our Dublin house and visits to folklore conferences; one which stands in my mind was at Sabhal Mòr Ostaig in Skye and trying to comprehend Scottish Gaelic which has it roots in middle Irish.
 Instilled in me was a belief that the ancient languages of these islands are something to be valued and treasured; cultural diversity is beyond price.
-One of my father’s proudest achievements was to capture the first recording of the last native Manx speaker.
+One of my father’s proudest achievements was to capture the first recording of the last native Manx speakers.

 Sadly the value of native languages and culture is not universally shared and particularly in Northern Ireland deliberate efforts have been made to stamp out the language.
 As Prof. Caoimhín De Barra explains: